pereznetworks/My-Tic-Tac-Toe-Game/README.md

     No plugins are used.
 Besides the html and provided css and svg images, all javascript, game.js, is written by me.
 I modified index.html, styles.css a little and added a game.css as well.

-# Start Screen - Game begin
+# Start Screen - Game start

     When the page loads, the startup screen appears.